seanken/CellLevel_QC/README.md

 # CellLevel_QC: Extracting cell level QC metrics from CellRanger barcoded bams

-This repository contains java code for a simple command to get cell level mapping information (% reads intronic, intergenic, multimapped, etc) from the output in CellRanger (tested with CellRanger v6 using the include introns flag, should work with more recent versions as well though no gurantees.
+This repository contains java code for a simple command to get cell level mapping information (number of reads that are intronic, intergenic, multimapped, etc) from the output in CellRanger (tested with CellRanger v5 and v6 using the include introns flag, should work with more recent versions as well though no gurantees.
 Should work on spaceranger output as well, and both single nuc and single cell data).

 ## How to use

 To get the cell level QC information use Jar/SingleCellQC.jar.
 The script requires java (was compiled with version 1.8).

-The most basic way to run, given an outs directory produced by CellRanger (tested with v6), if you want the output to go to out.txt, then you can run
+The most basic way to run, given an outs directory produced by CellRanger (tested with v6) then you can run

 ```
 java -jar /path/to/repo/Jar/SingleCellQC.jar -d /path/to/cellranger/output/outs -o out.txt
 ```

+Where out.txt can be replaced with the name of your output file of choice.

 If one would like to count the number of reads overlapping a UTR (counts reads overlapping both the 3' and 5' end) need to pass a gtf with UTRs in it (can have UTR, three_prime_utr, or fivee_prime_utr):

 ```
 java -jar /path/to/repo/Jar/SingleCellQC.jar -d /path/to/cellranger/output/outs -o out.txt -g genes.gtf
 ```

+Note the UTR feature has not been properly tested yet so take it's outputs with a grain of salt.

 For a more verbose version (printing out a message every million alignments) can add the -v flag.
 Can also use the -t flag to only run on the first 10 million reads (for testing purposes).
 Finally there is also the -s flag that runs some basic sanity checks (checking things that should be integers are, things that should be percentages are, and comparing the results to the sample level (as opposed to cell level) metrics file output by 10X).